EliaTogni/Univault/Classes/Simulation.md

 $$= \mathbb{E}[(X -\mu_x)^2] + \mathbb{E}[(Y -\mu_y)] + 2\mathbb{E}[(X - \mu_x)(Y -\mu_y)]$$
 $$Var[X] + Var[Y] + 2Cov[X, Y]$$

-This section is ended by showing that the variance of the sum of independent random variables is equal to the sum of their variances.
-If $X$ and $Y$ are independent random variables, then
+This section is ended by showing that the variance of the sum of independent Random Variables is equal to the sum of their variances.
+If $X$ and $Y$ are independent Random Variables, then

 $$Cov[X, Y] = 0$$